isabella232/offer-decisioning.en/help/get-started/user-interface.md

 ![](../assets/information-pane.png)

-The offers and offer activities lists also allow you to perform bulk actions on several elements.
-To do this, select the desired offers or offer activities, then select the action you want to perform from the information pane.
+The offers and decisions lists also allow you to perform bulk actions on several elements.
+To do this, select the desired offers or decisions, then select the action you want to perform from the information pane.

 ![](../assets/bulk-actions.png)

-Note that you can also duplicate an existing offer or offer activity in order to create a copy with the **[!UICONTROL Draft]** status.
-This can be performed either from the information pane or from an offer or an offer activity's detailed view.
+Note that you can also duplicate an existing offer or decision in order to create a copy with the **[!UICONTROL Draft]** status.
+This can be performed either from the information pane or from an offer or a decision's detailed view.

 ![](../assets/duplicate-offer.png)

-## Offers and offer activities change logs {#changes-logs}
+## Offers and decisions change logs {#changes-logs}

-The Offer Library allows you to vizualise all the changes that have been made to an offer or an offer activity.
-To do this, open the offer or offer activity by clicking on its name in the **[!UICONTROL Browse]** tab, then select the **[!UICONTROL Change log]** tab.
+The Offer Library allows you to vizualise all the changes that have been made to an offer or a decision.
+To do this, open the offer or decision by clicking on its name in the **[!UICONTROL Browse]** tab, then select the **[!UICONTROL Change log]** tab.

 All the changes that have been made display in this screen, as well as the name of the user that performed the changes.